 Parent, Family, and Community Involvement Plan

-The following explains how the Title I Office works with the parents and families of Title I students to assist them in accelerating their child’s academic achievement.
-This is in alignment with the Howard County Public School System Policy 10000, Parent, Family, and Community Involvement, the Bridge to Excellence Master Plan, and has been developed through ongoing collaboration with the parents and families of Title I students.
+The Title I Office works with the parents and families of Title I students to assist them in accelerating their child’s academic achievement.
+This overview is in alignment with the Howard County Public School System Policy 10000, Parent, Family, and Community Involvement, the Bridge to Excellence Master Plan, and has been developed through ongoing collaboration with the parents and families of Title I students.

 - In alignment with HCPSS Policy 10000, Parent, Family, and Community Involvement (revised July 1, 2013), Title I staff believe that the education of children is a responsibility shared by parents, families, the school system and the community.

 - The Title I Office recognizes the parent as the child’s first and lifelong teacher.
 It is essential to involve parents in educational decisions as caring advocates for their children.
 The Title I Office staff is committed to promoting the involvement of all parents of students in the Title I program.

 - The Title I Office staff supports collaboration with parents and the community as participants in school governance and as active partners in forwarding the school system’s goals and philosophy.

 Parents are Involved in the Development of the Title I Plan